tdefa/tutorial/README.md

 The notebooks are written in Python and are divided in the following sections:

-1- Marker gene selection: The notebook guide the user in the selection of markers gene from scRNA-seq data.
+1- Marker gene selection: The notebook guides the user in the selection of marker genes from scRNA-seq data.
-2- Marker gene validation: The notebook guide the user in the validation of the selected markers gene using scRNA-seq data.
+2- Marker gene validation: The notebook guides the user in the validation of the selected marker gene using scRNA-seq data.
-3- Tissue simulation: The notebook guide the user in the simulation of the tissue using the selected markers gene. these simulation will be used to validate the selected markers gene while taking into account experimental smFISH constrains.
+3- Tissue simulation: The notebook guides the user in the simulation of the tissue using the selected markers gene. these simulations will be used to validate the selected markers gene while taking into account experimental smFISH constraints.
-4-RNA-cell assignement: The notebook guide the user in the assignement of the RNA to the cells in the simulated tissue.
+4-RNA-cell assignment: The notebook guides the user in the assignment of the RNA to the cells in the simulated tissue.
 5-Assess in-situ cell type calling in smFISH simulation.
-The notebook guide the user in the assessment of the cell type calling in the simulated tissue, using the previously simulated tissue and assigned RNA to the cells.
+The notebook guides the user in the assessment of the cell type calling in the simulated tissue, using the previously simulated tissue and assigning RNA to the cells.

 The primary objective of using tissue simulation is to validate the chosen marker genes, considering the constraints of smFISH experiments.
 This process takes into account potential RNA-cell assignment errors, which can arise from irregular cell shapes or RNA expression, particularly when cytoplasm staining is not feasible.

-Depending of the final estimated cell type accuracy obtain, the user can choose to adjust its markers gene list.
+Depending on the final estimated cell type accuracy obtained, the user can choose to adjust its markers gene list.

 ![Alt text](fig/preparing_experiment4.png?raw=true "Title")